 GraphBase programs are designed to produce identical results on almost all existing computers and operating systems.
 An improved version of the portable subtractive method recommended in Seminumerical Algorithms, Section 3.6, is used to generate random numbers in the routines below.
-The period length of the generated numbers is $2^{85} - 2^{30}$.
+The period length of the generated numbers is at least $2^{55} - 1$, and it is in fact plausibly conjectured to be $2^{85} - 2^{30}$ for all but at most one choice of the seed value.
 The low-order bits of the generated numbers are just as random as the high-order bits.